RodrigoGonzalez/flake8-custom-import-rules/README.rst

 +--------------------------+---------+----------------+-------------+-------------+-------------+

-.. [#] Technically project imports are "First Party" imports,
+.. [#] Technically base package imports are "First Party" imports,
     but in this case we want to make a distinction between the top-level package and the rest of the project.
 .. [#] To restrict future imports, use the